microsoft/vscode-python/.github/test_plan.md

     - [ ] Verify per-cell commands
         1. Expand and collapse the input area of a cell
         1. Use the `X` button to remove a cell
-        1. Use the Goto Code button to go to a matching bit of code
+        1. Use the `Goto Code` button to jump to the part of the .py file that submitted the code
     - [ ] Verify top menu commands
         1. Use `X` to delete all cells
         1. Undo the delete action with `Undo`
         1. Redo the delete action with `Redo`
-        1. in manualTestFile.py modify the trange command in the progress bar from 100 to 2000.
+        1. In manualTestFile.py modify the trange command in the progress bar from 100 to 2000.
 Run the Cell.
-As the cell is running hit the `Interrupt iPython Kernel` button`
+As the cell is running hit the `Interrupt iPython Kernel` button
         1. The progress bar should be interrupted and you should see a KeyboardInterrupt error message in the output
         1. Test the `Restart iPython kernel` command.
 Kernel should be restarted and you should see a status output message for the kernel restart
-        1. Use the expand all input and collapse all input commands
+        1. Use the expand all input and collapse all input commands to collapse all cell inputs
 - [ ] Verify code lenses
     1. Check that `Run Cell` `Run All Cells Above` and `Run Cell And All Below` all do the correct thing
 - [ ] Verify context menu navigation commands